MV Baynes Sound Connector: Construction and career

-The ferry was built by Seaspan at its Vancouver Shipyards at a cost of CAD$15 Million.
-It is a 258-foot-long ferry designed for 150 passengers and 50 vehicles.
+The ferry was built by Seaspan at its Vancouver Shipyards at a cost of CAD$15 million.
 Its construction suffered delays and trial mishaps and the project has been drawing heavy criticism for using more fuel than the previous ship and for a lower service reliability notably caused by the downtime during excessive wind speed.
 BC Ferries denied the allegations.
+The ship was launched in 2015.
+Baynes Sound Connector replaced the self-propelled MV Quinitsa on the Buckley Bay–Denman Island route in February 2016.
+Upon entering service, the crossing with a length of 1961.48 m, became the longest cable ferry crossing in the world.